What is an Animal Shelter?

 Such animals could include an animal recovering from an illness or a newly whelped litter of puppies.
 A sanctuary for animals is said to be a place for difficult-to-adopt animals.

-It is a place where animals with aggression and behavioural issues are handled.
-It is also a place for aged animals, where they will receive care till their natural death.
+It is a place where animals with aggression and behavioral issues are handled.
+It is also a place for aged animals to receive care until their natural death.

 Leave a Reply